dentures-vs-implants

 Dentures vs. Implants: Making the Right Choice for Your Smile

 Dentures and implants are two popular options for restoring your smile.
-Both offer solutions for missing teeth but differ significantly in functionality, durability, and comfort.
-Understanding the differences between dentures and implants is crucial for deciding which option is best suited for you.
+Both offer solutions for missing teeth, but they differ significantly in functionality, durability, and comfort.
+Understanding the differences between dental implants and dentures is crucial for deciding which tooth replacement option is best suited for you.

 Dentures: Traditional Solution with Modern Comfort

 Dentures have long been the go-to option for replacing missing teeth.
-They consist of artificial teeth attached to a gum-colored base placed over the gums.
-Dentures can be either full (replacing all teeth) or partial (replacing several missing teeth while preserving natural ones).
+They consist of artificial teeth attached to a gum-colored base that sits over the gums.
+Partial dentures are designed to replace several missing teeth while preserving existing teeth, whereas full dentures replace all teeth in the upper or lower arch.

 Pros of Dentures: